edemaine/fold/doc/spec.md

   If faces `f`, `g`, and `h` all share a common point, then triples `[f, g, s]` and `[g, h, t]` suffice; the ordering between `f` and `h` can be derived, or explicitly specified.

+  Note that the specified ordering on faces may have cycles (e.g., in a square twist).
+For visualization purposes, you may want to subdivide faces (e.g., at overlapping face boundaries) so that the face ordering is a partial order.

   **Recommended** for frames with interior-overlapping faces.